divyasri-jegan-11/Data_Analysis_Portfolio/README.md

 # Data_Analysis_Portfolio
-This is about my portfolio of  my projects done based on EDA, statistical analysis, Excel, SQL and python
+This is about my portfolio of  my projects done based on EDA, statistical analysis, Excel, SQL and python It helps in enhancing my skills and storytelling capacity....